DataHenHQ/documentations/source/how_tos.rst

    $ hen scraper update <scraper_name> --cancel-current-job

-Changing a Scraper’s or a Job’s Proxy Type
+Changing a Scraper’s or a Job’s or a JobPage's Proxy Type
 ==========================================

 We support many types of proxies to use: